Skip to main content

 Jump to section

-How to add a table of contents in Confluence
+How to add a Confluence table of contents

 Adding a Confluence table of contents has numerous benefits for your pages.
 Make navigation easier for you and other users with these simple steps.

 Curious about other ways to optimise page navigation?
-Enhance your Confluence pages further with tabs, numbered headings, and more - all included with Content Formatting Macros.
-Try it for free today!
+Enhance your Confluence pages further with tabs, numbered headings, and more - all included with Mosaic for Confluence.

-How to add a table of contents in Confluence
+How to add a Confluence table of contents

-1. Go to edit mode and type in the keyboard shortcut /table of contents.
-Choose the "Table of contents" macro in the dropdown.
+Go to edit mode and type in the shortcut /table of contents.
+Select the "Table of contents" macro in the dropdown.

-3. In the Advanced tab (optional), configure more advanced options, such as excluding specific headings.
+2. Use the Advanced tab to configure more advanced options, such as excluding specific headings or applying custom CSS.

 You now have a table of contents for your page!
-Keep reading to find out how you can configure your table contents for your needs.
+Keep reading to learn how to configure your TOC for your needs.

 Bring your Confluence pages to life with numbered headings, tabs, and more.
-Try Content Formatting Macros free today.
+Try Mosaic for Confluence free today.

 A screenshot of the table of contents macro in Confluence